Alfred Gwynne Vanderbilt: Personal life

 On January 11, 1901, Vanderbilt married Ellen ("Elsie") Tuck French, in Newport, Rhode Island.
-She was the daughter of Francis Ormond French (1837–1893) and his wife Ellen Tuck (1838–1915), and was close friends with Vanderbilt's sister, Gertrude Vanderbilt Whitney, who was married to Harry Payne Whitney.
+She was the daughter of Francis Ormond French and his wife Ellen Tuck, and was close friends with Vanderbilt's sister, Gertrude Vanderbilt Whitney, who was married to Harry Payne Whitney.
 Later that same year, on November 24, 1901, Elsie gave birth to their only child: William Henry Vanderbilt III (1901–1981), later governor of Rhode Island.

 In March 1908, Elsie moved to the home of her brother, Amos Tuck French, in Tuxedo Park, New York.
 Shortly thereafter, a scandal erupted in April 1908 after Elsie filed for divorce, alleging adultery with Agnes O'Brien Ruíz, the wife of the Cuban attaché in Washington, D. C. The publicity, which caused splits over whom to support, ultimately led Agnes Ruíz to commit suicide in 1909.
 Elsie, who remarried, died in Newport on February 27, 1948.

-Vanderbilt spent considerable time in London after the divorce, and remarried there, on December 17, 1911, to the wealthy American divorcée Margaret Mary Emerson (1886–1960).
+Vanderbilt spent considerable time in London after the divorce, and he remarried there, on December 17, 1911, to the wealthy American divorcée and heiress Margaret Emerson.
 She was the daughter of Captain Isaac Edward Emerson (1859–1931) and Emily Askew Dunn (1854–1921), and was heiress to the Bromo-Seltzer fortune.
-Margaret had been married from 1902-1910 to Dr. Smith Hollins McKim (d.
+Margaret had been married from 1902 to 1910 to Dr. Smith Hollins McKim (d.
 1932), a wealthy physician of Baltimore.
 Together, Alfred and Margaret had two children: Alfred Gwynne Vanderbilt Jr. (1912–1999), a businessman and racehorse breeder, and George Washington Vanderbilt III (1914–1961), a yachtsman and scientific explorer.

 After Alfred's death aboard the Lusitania in 1915, Margaret bought a 316-acre estate in Lenox, Massachusetts, with a 47-room mansion.
 She remarried twice, first on June 12, 1918, in Lenox to Raymond T. Baker (1875–1935), a politician with whom she had a daughter, Gloria Baker (1920–1975).
-The claim for Alfred's estate was put forward by Margaret, who by that point was already remarried.
-The net value of the estate, after the payment of all debts and funeral and administration expenses, was $15,594,836.32.

-By the terms of Alfred's will, Margaret and his three sons would inherit $1,180,098.18.
-In addition, for their maintenance and for the support and comfort of his widow and children, he expended and contributed approximately $300,000 annually.
+Wealth and Estate

+Following Alfred’s death aboard the RMS Lusitania in 1915, his estate underwent extensive probate proceedings in the Surrogate’s Court of New York.
+His widow, Margaret Emerson Vanderbilt, who had already remarried by 1917, made the formal claim on the estate.
+Estimates of its total value vary significantly depending on whether inter vivos gifts, trust funds, and divorce settlements are included.